dahshury/WinSTT/README.md

 ### Start The App

-- Start the app by running the bash command:
+- Start the python script by running the bash command:

 ```
 python listener.py